cascadia-cookbooks/iptables/README.md

 Here's a general `iptables` role that will install and configure iptables.
 It will also allow all traffic on all interfaces.

-**WARNING:** This is generally considered bad practice, you should be strict in what is allowed and on which interface(s).
+**WARNING**: This is generally considered bad practice, you should be strict in what is allowed and on which interface(s).
 See the next example.

 ```ruby